konkarage/soft-eng/documentation/Intro.md

 **Upload**

-Send data to a remote system such as a server or another client so that the remote system can store a copy.
+Send data to a remote system such as a server or another client, so that the remote system can store a copy.

 **Credentials**